The most romantic day of the year is arriving! February 14th has become a signal of love and, in some countries, also of friendship.

 Celebrate Valentine’s Day with Spanish Express!

-If you want to experience the celebration of Sant Jordi, then come and visit us in Barcelona!
+If you want to experience the celebration of Valentine’s Day, then come and visit us in Spain!

 Luckily for you, we have spaces available for our Spanish Homestay Immersion Programme (SHIP); a unique opportunity to combine fun and learning and the most effective way to learn Spanish.

-This programme has four beautiful cities to choose from to start your journey in learning Spanish in the company of your special person.
+This program offers beautiful destinations within Spain to choose from to start your journey in learning Spanish in the company of your special person.